About the Journal

 Submit your Article

-The advent of SARS-CoV-2 has posed an immense challenge to public health, political, professional, educational, and healthcare systems across the world, as well as to the realm of scientific communication.
-To effectively control transmission of COVID-19, it is necessary to employ a transdisciplinary approach that consolidates contributions from professions within and beyond the scientific community, including physical, biological and behavioural science, engineering, management, and law.
-Established scientific journals are often limited to a single professional grouping or disease, and while general-interest journals offer a broader scope, they are not necessarily effective vehicles for science-based information pertinent to pandemic response and other societal challenges.
+Addressing complex, real-world challenges—whether infectious disease, environmental risks, or broader societal disruptions—requires a transdisciplinary approach that brings together contributions from professions within and beyond the scientific community, including physical, biological, and behavioural sciences, engineering, management, and law.
+Established scientific journals are often limited to a single professional grouping or domain, while general-interest journals, though broader in scope, are not always effective vehicles for timely, science-based communication relevant to evolving societal needs.

 Prioritized Contributions